eTextile/Synth/README.md

 - [MOCO17](http://moco17.movementcomputing.org/) - Music Skin: Fabric Interface for Expressive Music Control / [Paper](https://github.com/eTextile/Matrix/blob/teensy_matrix/docs/publications/MOCO17-MusicSkin.pdf)

 ## Copyright
-Except as otherwise noted, all files in the resistiveMatrix project folder
+Except as otherwise noted, all files in the eTextile-Synthetizer project folder

     Copyright (c) 2014-2018 Maurin Donneaud and others.

-For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in the resistiveMatrix project folder.
+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in this folder.

 ## Docs
 - [Video made at Schmiede 2014](http://www.kobakant.at/DIY/?p=4305/)